*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 Thank you so much.

-And if anything occurs to you that you'd like to talk about or you've got something new that comes from even from your past that you didn't touch on that you think is really important for people to know, my door's open over here.
+And if anything occurs to you that you'd like to talk about, or you've got a new something that comes from even from your past that you didn't touch on that you think is really important for people to know, my door's open over here.

 So thank you so much.